It takes money to make money.

 That is the plain and simple truth in business.
 A shortfall of capital is one of the most commonly cited reasons why a company is unable to expand business and succeed.
 The prospect of getting financing for a start-up even in a growing economy is very difficult due to the fact that business owners lack operating experience and solid credit history.

-Micro Lending is the extension of very small loans (microloans) to the unemployed, to poor entrepreneurs and to others whose requests are not considered bankable.
-These individuals may be start-ups or lack collateral, steady employment and a verifiable credit history and therefore cannot meet even the most minimal qualifications to gain access to traditional credit.
-These loans go to businesses that employ fewer than 10 people, need $35,000 or less in capital and do not have access to traditional lending sources such as banks.
+Micro Lending is the extension of very small loans (microloans) to the unemployed, to poor entrepreneurs, and to others whose requests are not considered bankable.
+These individuals may be start-ups or lack collateral, steady employment, and verifiable credit history and therefore cannot meet even the most minimal qualifications to gain access to traditional credit.
+These loans go to businesses that employ fewer than 10 people, need $35,000 or less in capital, and do not have access to traditional lending sources such as banks.

 Microenterprise Development is a financial innovation originating in Bangladesh.
-It offers counseling, training and loans to small groups of entrepreneurs and is peer lending.
-It was Americanized and fine tuned in South America and extended larger loans to individual entrepreneurs.
+It offers counseling, training, and loans to small groups of entrepreneurs and is peer lending.
+It was Americanized and fine-tuned in South America and extended larger loans to individual entrepreneurs.
 Micro Lending at Maryland Capital Enterprises evolved similarly.
-It started with loans up to $500 to individual entrepreneurs in peer groups of six and has evolved to offering micro-loans up to $50,000 to individual entrepreneurs as well as small business loans up to $250,000.
+It started with loans up to $500 to individual entrepreneurs in peer groups of six and has evolved to offering micro-loans up to $35,000 to individual entrepreneurs as well as small business loans up to $150,000.

 Who can use Microcredit?